reactive-python/reactpy/docs/source/reference/specifications.rst

 VDOM
 ----

-A set of definitions that explain how IDOM creates a virtual representation of the document object model.
+A set of definitions that explain how ReactPy creates a virtual representation of the document object model.
 We'll begin by looking at a bit of HTML that we'll convert into its VDOM representation: